zapSNH/zapsCoolPhotonTheme/README.md

 * [Firefox 116 - 119](https://github.com/zapSNH/zapsCoolPhotonTheme/archive/refs/heads/main.zip)
 * [Firefox Nightly](https://github.com/zapSNH/zapsCoolPhotonTheme/archive/refs/heads/nightly.zip)

-Extract the zip and move `zapsCoolPhotonTheme-*` to your profile which you can find by going to `about:profiles` and opening the root directory's folder.
+Extract the zip and move `zapsCoolPhotonTheme-*` to your profile which you can find by going to `about:support` and opening your profile folder/directory.

 Rename `zapsCoolPhotonTheme-*` to `chrome`